 Irina Lotarevich’s sculptural practice is shaped by the intersection of her own subjective experience with larger systems.
 Materially, she works with wood, metal, and casting techniques, frequently combining both high and low or de-valued materials with sophisticated fabrication techniques and a sensitivity to building spatial narratives.
 Lotarevich also interweaves her own writing and use of language into her work.
 The minimal yet complex and specific forms of her sculptures reference architecture, bureaucracy, labor, and parts of her body.

 Irina Lotarevich (*1991 in Rybinsk, Russia, lives and works in New York City and Vienna) studied at Cornell University, Hunter College, and the Academy of Fine Arts Vienna.

-Recent solo and duo exhibitions include Refinery at SOPHIE TAPPEINER, Vienna (2020); Galvanic Couple at FUTURA Centre for Contemporary Art, Prague; Pensive State, a two-person show with Anna Schachinger, at SOPHIE TAPPEINER, Vienna (2019); Schemas at Kevin Space, Vienna (2017).
+Recent solo and duo exhibitions include 2020 Refinery at SOPHIE TAPPEINER, Vienna; 2019 Galvanic Couple at FUTURA Centre for Contemporary Art, Prague (CZ); Pensive State, a two-person show with Anna Schachinger, at SOPHIE TAPPEINER, Vienna (AT); 2017 Schemas at Kevin Space, Vienna (AT).

-Her works have recently been included in group exhibitions at Lovaas Projects, Munich (2021), Loggia, Vienna, Am Ende des Tages, Düsseldorf, and Tarsia, Naples (2020), among others.
+Her works have recently been included in group exhibitions at Lovaas Projects, Munich (DE), Loggia, Vienna (AT), Am Ende des Tages, Düsseldorf (DE), and Tarsia, Naples (IT), among others.

-Her work will be included in the upcoming MAK Biennale in Vienna in 2021.
+Her work will be shown in the upcoming MAK Biennale in Vienna in 2021.